 Similar to the existing banknotes, brand new polymer banknotes can sometimes be slippery and stick together.
 As is also the case with the existing banknotes, this effect will decline over time once the banknotes are in circulation and handled.
 See ‘Tips on caring for polymer banknotes’ below for more information on handling polymer banknotes.

 The BMA will release free education materials for the public on this topic.
 The BMA is also taking action to educate stakeholders through formal presentations.
-For a full breakdown of the security features of the new banknotes, please look out for the Polymer Banknotes Security features video on the BMA website.
+For a full breakdown of the security features of the new notes, please watch our Polymer Banknotes Key Security Features video.

 If a polymer banknote has been torn in half, it can be accepted as a form of payment if the two pieces are accurately aligned and taped back together using clear tape.